jfbouzereau/UNBLOCK/README.md

 * `exitrow` is the row the target must reach

 * `exitcol` is the column the target must reach

-* `exitside` if the side where the target must exit

 * `pieces` is the array of pieces